 Viral Social Media Shared Content

 The purpose of this content is to try and make it go viral on social media.

 If you are looking for some inspiration on this type of content look no further than BuzzFeed themselves.

 Viral social media content usually comes in much shorter form and most often is “listicle” format.

 These are great for driving traffic to your blog when you are first starting out and are working on your SEO strategy.

-Last month we had an article go super viral and receive over 100,000-page views on its own!
-We used the marketing strategies we learned in both Pinterest Traffic Avalanche and Facebook Ads for Bloggers.
+Last month we had an article go super-viral and receive over 100,000-page views on its own!
+We used the marketing strategies we learned in both Pinterest Traffic Avalanche and Flourish with Facebook Ads.

 Link Building Content